New Students

 I took an AP/IB language exam.
 Do I still need to take a placement test?

-Yes.
-Due to the variable nature of AP instruction, UW-Madison language departments require all students with prior experience in French, German, and Spanish take the placement test, even if they have done the AP/IB test.
-For prior experience in other languages, contact the language program advisor for course placement assistance.
+Students with prior experience in French, German, and/or Spanish can register for a placement test through Testing & Evaluation Services.
+For experience in other languages, contact the appropriate language program advisor for course placement assistance.

-* In case of a discrepancy between the AP/IB score and the placement test score, students will be connected with the Language Consultant during their summer advising and registration.
+* In case of a discrepancy between the AP/IB score and the placement test score, students should have a conversation with their advisor during summer advising and registration at SOAR.

 How will my college credit earned in high school transfer to UW-Madison?